Key statistics for 2017–18

 - The total amount of kerbside waste managed by local councils in Victoria remained relatively stable compared to 2016–17.

-- Waste generated per household in Victoria declined by two per cent in 2017–18, largely due to a 1.5 per cent decrease in the total weight of recyclables collected.
+- Waste generated per household in Victoria declined by two per cent in 2017–18, largely due to a 1.5% decrease in the total weight of recyclables collected.

-- Paper and carboard continue to make up the highest proportion of waste by weight in Victorian recycling bins at 55 per cent, followed by glass at 33 per cent, plastic at nine per cent and metals at three per cent.
+- Paper and cardboard continue to make up the highest proportion of waste by weight in Victorian recycling bins at 55%, followed by glass at 33%, plastic at nine per cent and metals at three per cent.

-- The costs of kerbside collection services increased across Victoria, with recycling collection services increasing by 20 per cent or $23 per tonne since 2016–17.
+- The costs of kerbside collection services increased across Victoria, with recycling collection services increasing by 20% or $23 per tonne since 2016–17.

 - Non-metropolitan regions continue to pay higher costs per tonne and per household despite smaller household yields across all waste streams.

-- The kerbside contamination rate for 2017–18 has increased by 3.9 per cent due to a change in the method used for calculation.
+- The kerbside contamination rate for 2017–18 has increased by 3.9% due to a change in the method used for calculation.